 Meg began her lactation work with the wonderful team at Beyond Birth Lactation Services at Zenana Spa and Wellness Center.
 She then founded Natural Latch in 2010.

-As Natural Latch continued to grow, Sejal and Rosemary joined the company creating one of Portland’s few independent team lactation private practices.
+As Natural Latch continued to grow, Sejal, Rosemary and Melissa joined the team creating one of Portland’s few independent group lactation private practices.

 Our goal is to support the breastfeeding relationship between mother, child and family as a child grows.
 We plan to continue our work with companies and businesses to support women in the work place.
 We also plan to continue our advocacy work with local and international organizations to support breastfeeding worldwide.